Return to the Food Webs Index

 Habitat Type: American Prairie Food Web

-This is an African Rainforest Food Web.
+This is an American Prairie Food Web.
 See if you can identify all the parts of the food web that make this a functioning, healthy ecosystem.
 Look for:

 The Producers - the grass.

-The Primary Consumers – the prairie dogs, grasshoppers, and pronghorn antelope.
+The Primary Consumers – the prairie dogs, grasshoppers, jackrabbits, and pronghorn antelope.